Blakeinstein/Design-Patterns/README.md

 2. User and product info doesn't live update and required application restart, but user-product relations can be updated by clicking refresh.

-3. The file data follow a particular format where, each new entry is in a new line and the parts of the data are seperate with a color `:` .
+3. The file data follow a particular format where, each new entry is in a new line and the parts of the data are seperate with a colon `:` .